avi-azar-1/mongodb-ansible/README.md

 ```
 for local install (without ssh) run with '-c local' flag
 for remote ssh create id_rsa.pub in ansible server and copy to known_hosts in target server
+if service does not start disable selinux and rerun install